sprmsv/ramp/README.md

 The following figure illustrates the estimates produced by a RIGNO with 2.7 million parameters trained on 1024 solution trajectories of the incompressible Navier-Stokes equations in a two-dimensional square domain with periodic boundary conditions.
-The time difference between the input and output is 0.7s.
+The time difference between the input and the output is 0.7s.

 <p align="center"> <img src="assets/NS-Gauss-fn.png" alt="NS-Gauss-fn" width="900"/> </p>